P86/cheet-sheet/Philosophy of software design.md

 ***Complexity is anything realted to the structure of a software system that makes it hard to understand and modify the system.***

-Complexity isn't caused by a single catastrophic error; it accumulates in lots of smal jchunks.
+Complexity isn't caused by a single catastrophic error; it accumulates in lots of smal chunks.

 ## Symptoms of complexity
 #### Change amplification